sangjunyoo-phd/sangjunyoo-phd.github.io/_pages/analysis.md

 **A lot of data analysis and mathematical formulations are done during research.
 This page showcases how I did them in detail.**

-# X-ray Reflectivity Analysis
+# X-ray Experiments Analysis

-## Mathematical Formulation
+## Mathematical Formulation: X-ray Reflectivity

 X-ray reflectivity is one of the most powerful tools to characterize the composition of the surface along the surface normal.
 The specular reflectivity intensity profile as a function of incident (=reflection) angle contains information about the electron density of the material along the z-axis (when surface is x-y plane).